 Prognosis is tightly tied to Breslow thickness — that is, the Breslow thickness is a proxy for whether a primary tumour has already spread, even if this spread is not detectable clinically or with imaging.

 A schematic of survival is shown below.
 Do not memorise the figure, but note most patients with thin tumours do well, and that recurrence is often late (see the difference between 5 and 10 years).

-Quoting 5 year survival for melanoma is not the whole story.
+5 year survival for melanoma is not sufficient (late recurrences occur).

 Survival by stage.
 Stage IA is less than 1mm Breslow thickness, with no ulceration.
 Stage IIC, is Breslow >4mm with ulceraton.
 Other stages are intermediate.
 Redrawn from the 2009 AJCC Melanoma and Staging Classification.